david-star-git/hangman-solver/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under a custom license.
 See the [LICENSE](LICENSE.txt) file for details.